 The Cost of Collaboration

 Bill Townsend, then Senior Vice President at YouthStream, was also part of our team in China.
 When Peltz squashed the deal, he lost $32 million.
-Bill and I lost touch until 2007 when he contacted me after meeting a former Youthstream executive at a social gathering in New York.
-When Bill asked him what happened, he explained that, although he is Jewish (as are some members of Bill’s family), he was not part of the elite Jews who composed the Youthstream board.
+Bill and I lost touch until 2007 when he contacted me after meeting former Youthstream Chief Financial Officer Bruce Resnick at a social gathering.
+When Bill asked him what happened at Youthstream, Resnick explained that, although he is Jewish, he was not part of the elite Jews who made up the Youthstream board.
 Harlan Peltz was particularly close to Herb Allen who served as his mentor.
 The Allen Brothers’ annual gathering in Sun Valley, Idaho draws the top media industry executives.
 As the former executive explained, “I wasn’t part of the circle controlling our stock along with Rupert Murdoch.
 I walked into the boardroom with them all there and heard them say they couldn’t let Rockefeller get paid or see the model part of a plan engaged by China’s leadership, empowering China’s youth.”

 Two weeks after Jeff interviewed Ben Bassi in October 2003, Ben was fired from Liquid Machines, Inc., a Lexington, Massachusetts firm where he was senior vice-president for sales.
 His dismissal came as a surprise both to Ben and his colleagues.
 Frightened and reluctant to talk, Ben described how he also became the target of an in-depth multi-year tax audit by the Internal Revenue Service.
 Expressing similar concerns, Kaisa requested of Jeff in December 2004 that any further contact with her be deferred until these matters are functionally engaged by our national security agencies.
 We’ve respected her request.